 As far as technology is concerned I assume that broadband access requires fixed investments in the local exchanges, which serve the different regions.
 I assume that each region s is served by one exchange, and that upgrading to allow for either DSL or cable broadband access requires a fixed investment f, which is independent of population size in that region.
+Note that a market is "covered", i.e., broadband services are potentially available to all consumers in the respective market if investment f is undertaken in the respective market.
 The marginal costs of connecting costumers are constant and equal to c.
-Therefore, and contrary to in Foros and Kind (2003), these costs do not depend on the size of a regional market.
+Therefore, and contrary to Foros and Kind (2003), these costs do not depend on the size of a regional market.
 In the next section I will examine the investment and pricing decisions of a monopoly incumbent both in the unregulated benchmark and under regulation.